 1. About Us

 Electrical Safety First is the UK charity dedicated to reducing deaths and injuries caused by electrical accidents.
 Our aim is to ensure everyone in the UK can use electricity safely.
-We campaign on behalf of consumers and electrical trade professionals to improve safety regulation and make sure that safety messages are appropriate, up to date and well communicated.
+We campaign on behalf of consumers to improve safety regulation and make sure that safety messages are appropriate, up to date and well communicated.

 When doing this, we process personal data about people who receive advice or guidance from us, or provide us with support through campaigns, donations or booking and attending events.
 We are committed to protecting and respecting your privacy and take this responsibility very seriously.
 We are responsible for protecting your personal information as a “data controller” under applicable data protection legislation.